varletjs/varlet/packages/varlet-ui/src/progress/docs/en-US.md

 ### Action

-Use `show-action` to show `action`.
-The default value for `action` is the percentage of current progress, and you can use slot to insert custom content.
+The action is displayed through the `show-action` attribute.
+The action is the percentage of progress by default.
+You can use the slot to insert custom content

 ```html
 <var-progress :value="30" show-action />